necyberteam/documents/communications-handbook.md

 * Conduct the business of the association
 * Host the main organizational website
 * Host information related to association events and activities
-* Organizational email (run through a GSuite account)
+* Enable organizational email (run through a GSuite account)

 ### Website